Polls are open from 7:00 a.m. to 7:00 p.m. If you are in line at 7:00 pm, you will be allowed to cast your vote.

 If You Want to Vote Absentee

 A voter (or an adult family member acting on their behalf, in certain circumstances) may request that an absentee ballot be sent to the voter by mail.
 Any registered Georgia voter can request a mail-in absentee ballot.
 No special circumstances are necessary.
-An absentee ballot application can be obtained on the Secretary of State’s website (http://sos.ga.gov/index.php/Elections/absentee_voting_in_georgia), or at county registrars’ offices.
-A completed absentee ballot request can be mailed, e-mailed, faxed, or delivered to the county board of registrars in person beginning 180 days prior to an election up until the Friday before the election.
+An absentee ballot application can be obtained on the Secretary of State’s website, or at county registrar’s office.
+A completed absentee ballot request can be mailed, e-mailed, faxed, or delivered to the county registrar’s office in person beginning 180 days prior to an election up until the Friday before the election.
 The deadline to request an absentee ballot for the November 3, 2020 General Election is by 5 p.m. on October 30th.
 Note that voters may not receive their absentee ballot in time to mail it or to deliver it to a drop box or county registrar’s office by 7 p.m. on November 3, 2020 if they wait until the final day to request an absentee ballot.

-If the voter registered by mail, did not supply acceptable ID with their registration form and is voting for the first time as an absentee voter, they must include a copy of one of the acceptable forms of photo ID or a current utility bill, bank statement, government check, or other government document that shows the name and address of the elector or the absentee ballot will be treated as a provisional ballot.
-Please note that voters who are in “pending” status because their voter registration information did not exactly match information about the voter maintained by the Social Security Administration or the Georgia Department of Drivers Services will be required to submit one of the forms of acceptable photo ID to obtain an absentee ballot if they have not previously cured the “exact match” issue with the county registrar’s office.
-If the voter is in “pending” status due to a citizenship verification issue, the voter will be required to include one of the forms of acceptable proof of citizenship when voting by absentee ballot the first time.
-Please see the Information for Pending Voters on the Georgia Secretary of State’s website for additional information here: http://sos.ga.gov/index.php/general/information_for_pending_voters Please note that the broader categories of non-photo ID (utility bill, bank statement, government check, paycheck or other government document) may not be sufficient to obtain an absentee ballot if the voter is in “pending” status.
+If the voter did not supply acceptable ID when registering to vote and is voting for the first time as an absentee voter, they must include a copy of one of the accepted forms of ID or a current utility bill, bank statement, government check, or other government document that shows the name and address of the elector or the absentee ballot will be treated as a provisional ballot.
+Please note that “pending” voters will be required to submit one of the forms of acceptable photo ID to obtain an absentee ballot if they have not previously cured the “exact match” issue with the county registrar’s office.
+The broader categories of non-photo ID (utility bill, bank statement, government check, paycheck or other government document) may not be sufficient to obtain an absentee ballot if the voter is in “pending” status.

 Advance voting allows registered voters to vote early at specified sites from the fourth Monday to the Friday before the election.
-Voters may go to the Secretary of State’s website to view their advance voting place and hours here: http://elections.sos.ga.gov/Elections/advancedVotingInfo.do.
+Voters may go to the Secretary of State’s website to view their advance voting place and hours.

-· The voter must return the ballot to the county voter registration office so that it is received by no later than 7:00 p.m. on the day of the election.
+- The voter must return the ballot to the county registrar’s office so that it is received by no later than 7:00 p.m. on the day of the election.